 - Hourglass shape.
 This may be the easiest way to identify a baby copperhead snake.
 Most of them will have horizontal hourglass shape.

 - Tail color.
-Typically, this species has a bright colored tail.
+Typically, this species has a bright green colored tail.

 - Short, thick body.
 Many nonvenomous north american snakes are longer and more skinny.
 North American venomous snakes tend to be more thick and have more girth.